Surprises that Came When We Added Baby Number Two

 1. Your Second Child Wants to Grow Up Fast

 One of the most surprising things for me about having a second child is the way my two kids effect each other’s behavior.
-My youngest daughter wants to do everything her older sister can do.
+My youngest child wants to do everything her older sibling can do.

 She wants to use a big girl cup with no lid and eat with an adult size spoon.
 Baby swings and even trikes are already being tossed aside in favor of big kid toys just like her sister’s.

 2. Your First Child Wants to Stay a Baby When a Second Child Arrives

 She’s asked to go back to wearing a sleep sack.
 And to sit in my lap when we read.
 Rocking to sleep has even come back into demand after years without it.